arturmrowca/IVNS/README.md

 ## 3. Walkthroughs

-For tutorials and how to use the simulator checkout the wiki at:
+For tutorials and how to use the simulator checkout the wiki at: https://github.com/arturmrowca/IVNS/wiki

-## 3.1.
-Create environment with existing ECUs

-To use existing ECUs and components of the simulator please take a look at the main_lwa_preset.py file as it explaines the existing functionality.
-This allows to send messages using the LASAN Protocol as introduced by Philipp Mundhenk et. al using defined settings.

-## 3.2.
-Create ECU with own protocol: Part I - Setting up an initial project